surma/surma.dev/content/things/is-postmessage-slow.md

 > **Heads up:** This section works with `SharedArrayBuffer`, which have been disabled in all browsers except Chrome on desktop.
 This is being worked on, but no ETA can be given on this.

 Especially from game developers, I have heard multiple requests to give JavaScript the capability to share objects across multiple threads.
-I think this is unlikely to ever be added to JavaScript itself, as it breaks one of the fundamentals design principles of JavaScript.
+I think this is unlikely to ever be added to JavaScript itself, as it breaks one of the fundamentals assumptions of JavaScript engines.
 However, there is an exception to this called [`SharedArrayBuffer`][SharedArrayBuffer] (“SABs”).
-SABs behave exactly like `ArrayBuffers`, but instead of being transferred and one realm losing access to the data, they can be cloned and _both_ realms will have access to the same underlying chunk of memory. **SABs allows the JavaScript realms to adopt a shared memory model.** For synchronization between realms, there’s [`Atomics`][atomics] which provide Mutexes and atomic operations.
+SABs behave exactly like `ArrayBuffers`, but instead of one realm losing access when being transferred , they can be cloned and _both_ realms will have access to the same underlying chunk of memory. **SABs allows the JavaScript realms to adopt a shared memory model.** For synchronization between realms, there’s [`Atomics`][atomics] which provide Mutexes and atomic operations.

 With SABs, you’d only have to transfer a chunk of memory once at the start of your app.
 However, in addition to the binary represenation problem, you’d have to use `Atomics` to prevent one realm from reading the state object while the other realm is still writing and vice-versa.
-This comes at a cost as it will block one realm for proceeding.
+This can have a considerable performance impact.

 As an alternative to using SABs and serializing/deserializing data manually, you could embrace _threaded_ WebAssembly.
 WebAssembly has standardized support for threads, but is gated on the availability of SABs. **With threaded WebAssembly you can write code with the exact same patterns you are used to from threaded programming languages.** This, of course, comes at the cost of development complexity, orchestration and potentially bigger and monolithic modules that need to get shipped.

 ## Conclusion

 Here’s my verdict: Even on the slowest devices, you can `postMessage()` objects up to 100KiB and stay within your 100ms budget.
 If you have JS-driven animations, payloads up to 10KiB are risk-free.
+This should be sufficient for most apps. **`postMessage()` does have a cost, but not the extent that it makes off-main-thread architecutures unviable.**

-If your payloads are bigger than this, you can try patching, chunking or switching to a binary format. **Considering state layout, transferability and patchability as an architectural decision from the start can help your app run on a wider spectrum of devices.** If you feel like a shared memory model is your best bet, WebAssembly will pave that way for you in the near future.
+If your payloads are bigger than this, you can try sending patches or switching to a binary format. **Considering state layout, transferability and patchability as an architectural decision from the start can help your app run on a wider spectrum of devices.** If you feel like a shared memory model is your best bet, WebAssembly will pave that way for you in the near future.

-As I already hinted at in [an older blog post][actor model] about the Actor Model, I strongly believe we can implement performant off-main-thread architectures on the web _today_.
-This definitely requires leaving our comfort zone of threaded languages and the web’s all-on-main-by-default. **`postMessage()` does have a cost, but not the extent that it makes off-main-thread architecutures unviable.**
+As I already hinted at in [an older blog post][actor model] about the Actor Model, I strongly believe we can implement performant off-main-thread architectures on the web _today_, but this requires us leaving our comfort zone of threaded languages and the web’s all-on-main-by-default and explore alternative architectures and models.
+The benefits are worth it.

 [Web Workers]: https://developer.mozilla.org/en-US/docs/Web/API/Worker
 [moan]: https://twitter.com/dfabu/status/1139567716052930561